khalid-hussain/theprophetsprayer/MARKDOWN/appendices/appendix_2.md

-# The authentic ḥadīth: “You are right in some of it and wrong in some of it.”
+# The authentic narration: “You are right in some of it and wrong in some of it.”

 From: _Ṣaḥīḥ al-Bukhārī_, Book of Dreams, English translation of the meanings by Dr. Muḥammad Muḥsin Khān.